morepath/reg/doc/usage.rst

 ``size`` methods
 ----------------

-Now we want to add a feature: we want the ability to calculate the size (in bytes) of any content item.
-The size of the document is defined as the length of its text (which for simplicity's sake we'll fake being ``len(text)``), and the size of the folder is defined as the sum of the size of everything in it.
+Now we want to add a feature to our CMS: we want the ability to calculate the size (in bytes) of any content item.
+The size of the document is defined as the length of its text, and the size of the folder is defined as the sum of the size of everything in it.

+.. sidebar:: ``len(text)`` is not in bytes!

+  Yeah, we're lying here. ``len(text)`` is not in bytes if text is in unicode.
+Just pretend that text is in ASCII only for the sake of this example, so that it's true.

-If we have control over the implementation of ``Document`` and ``Folder`` can implement this easily by adding a ``size`` method to both classes:
+If we have control over the implementation of ``Document`` and ``Folder`` we can implement this feature easily by adding a ``size`` method to both classes:

 .. testcode::